Back To Top

 What's the most comfortable budget mattress?
 Well, that does, of course, depend on what your budget is.

-For this guide, I set our mattress purchasing budget at £500, and I stretched that budget very slightly to name the £525 DreamCloud Hybrid Mattress the most comfortable of all the budget mattresses we've tested.
+For this guide, I set our mattress purchasing budget at £500, and within that price bracket, we found the DreamCloud Hybrid Mattress to be the most comfortable of all the budget mattresses we've tested.

 If your budget is smaller, then the Bensons for Beds Simply Support Pocket Sprung Mattress is the most comfortable mattress we've tested for under £250.